 Primary Care Movers and Changers (PCMAC)

-PCMAC is a comprehensive leadership development program for primary care clinicians in Colorado who are willing to advocate for changes in primary care in our state.
-PCMAC is designed for a variety of types of licensed primary care providers in urban settings across Colorado who work with underserved patient populations.
-Providers who are from an underserved background may also apply.
-PCMAC is designed to create primary care clinician champions who are able and willing to drive change, strengthen the delivery of services and improve the health outcomes of those they serve.
+PCMAC is for primary care clinicians who are willing to advocate for changes in primary care.
+PCMAC is designed for a variety of types of licensed primary care providers in urban settings across our region and beyond who work with underserved patient populations.
+It is designed to create primary care clinician champions, able and willing to drive change, strengthen the delivery of services and improve the health outcomes of those they serve.

 Key program elements: